joshfrench/om-wiki-fork/Quick-Start-(om.next).md

 to a richer expression of client demands.

-Om Next also departs from tradition and embraces a simple data representation of client.
+Om Next also departs from tradition and embraces a simple data representation of client demands.
 This simple data representation eliminates the problematic tradeoffs present in string based routing.
 The data representation is a variant on s-expressions - EDN.

 Because of these important difference, in Om Next we call this process "parsing" rather than routing.
 The rationale for this departure will